Frequent Urination in Dogs

 Certain infectious causes can also cause increased thirst.
 A pyometra or uterine infection or an infection in the kidneys can also drive increased thirst and resulting urination.
 In addition, diseases causing increased calcium levels in the blood including hyperparathyroidism disease or certain cancers.
 Finally, other electrolyte disturbances resulting in lower potassium levels can be the inciting cause of increased thirst and urination.

-There is another category of increased thirst referred to as Psychogenic Polydypsia.
-While this condition is not fully understood, dogs will have a psychologic drive to drink excessive amounts of water.
+There is another category of increased thirst referred to as Psychogenic Polydipsia.
+While this condition is not fully understood, dogs will have a psychological drive to drink excessive amounts of water.

-If you think your dog is drinking more and as a result, urinating larger amounts it is important to schedule an Appointment with one of our veterinary hospitals.
-During your appointment, our Veterinary Team will obtain a thorough history including how long the condition has been going on, any perceived weight loss, difficulty urinating and the number of times urinating, as well as ask about other changes you may have noted at home.
+If you think your dog is drinking more and, as a result, urinating larger amounts, it is important to schedule an Appointment with one of our veterinary hospitals.
+During your appointment, our Veterinary Team will obtain a thorough history including how long the condition has been going on, any perceived weight loss, difficulty urinating, and the number of times urinating, as well as ask about other changes you may have noted at home.
 Bloodwork, urinalysis, and other tests may be recommended to investigate the cause of polyuria/polydipsia.
-Fortunately, some of the causes of increased thirst and urination are medically treatable if caught early.
+Fortunately, some of the causes of increased thirst and urination are medically treatable when they are caught early.

 Jeffrey Stupine, V.M.D